Rick-Houser/jeh/_posts/2025-03-22-laying-the-sre-foundation.md

 - `Logging:` Capturing events for debugging.
 - `Containerization:` Ensuring consistency.
 - `Metrics:` Quantifying performance.
-These are SRE skills in action.
-Building reliability into the bones of your app.
-Next up, I'll add Grafana to visualize this data (think USE and RED methods) and Loki for log aggregation, but for now, you've got a solid base to replicate.
+These are core SRE practices that embed reliability into your app from the start.
+In the coming parts, I’ll add Grafana for visualization and Loki for log aggregation, but this is a solid base to build on.

-We’re just scratching the surface of SRE practices here.
-As we progress through the series, we’ll address other critical aspects like CI/CD pipelines, auto-scaling, incident response, infrastructure as code, and security.
-This foundation of testability, observability, and containerization is what makes everything else possible.
+We’re just beginning to explore SRE practices.
+As the series progresses, we’ll cover other key areas like Kubernetes, chaos engineering, and security.
+This foundation of testability, observability, and containerization makes those future steps possible.

 ## Prerequisites for Following Along
 If you’re planning to follow this series through until the end, you’ll need:

 - Basic knowledge of Python and Docker
-- A GitHub account for CI/CD
 - An AWS/GCP/Azure account (or equivalent) for cloud deployment
 - Willingness to learn Kubernetes basics